 The District is currently involved in various claims and pending legal actions related to matters arising from the ordinary conduct of business.
 The District administration believes the ultimate disposition of the actions will not have a material effect on the financial statements of the District.

-Note 11: Change in Accounting Principles
+Note 11: Subsequent Events